sylvia-nguyen/lunch-and-learn/README.md

 - Deubugging

 ## What is HTML & CSS?
-- HTML stands for Hyper Text Markup Language.
+HTML stands for Hyper Text Markup Language.
 It is the content of a webpage made-up of semantic block elements.

-- Semantic HTML blocks
+## What is CSS?
+CSS stands for Cascading Style Sheets.
+It is how we style our content.

 ## HTML Attributes
 - class names